The Real Deal On NFLP FAQ's

 We can also say that much of the current work within the field is focused on training effectiveness.
 Why?
 What makes an effective leader is well understood and can be measured and benchmarked (yes, that’s possible today), not unlike a soil test or financial statements.
 The long-standing difficulty lies in increasing participant performance.

 Its important to mention why increasing leader effectiveness matters.
 Studies have shown that the top 25% of assessed leaders typically run businesses that produce 3.5X the total return to shareholders than bottom 25% of leaders.
 Improving your leadership effectiveness is an absolute game changer.
 Even a modest increase will have a pay back many times the financial cost.

-Measurable and impactful increases in leader effectiveness happen for many of our participants.
+Measurable and impactful increases in effectiveness happen for many of our participants.
 Please see our answer above and our testimonials to get a sense of how our program works and has been performing.
 You will note that our program is neither fast nor inexpensive.
 Those who fully engage, see a strong return on their commitment.